-3. On the printer interface, click the red button to switch the printer to online mode.
+On the printer interface, click the red button to switch the printer to online mode.

-The color of the button changes from red to green (see figure 6-4).
+The color of the button changes from red to green (see the figure on page 6-4).
 If there is a job in the Job Manager queue, it is sent to the printer.